apereo/cas/docs/cas-server-documentation/configuration/Configuration-Server-Management-Standalone.md

 use the <a href="Configuration-Management.html#overview">outlined strategies</a>.
 Likewise, try to instruct CAS to locate configuration files external to its own.
 Premature optimization will only lead to chaos.</p></div>

-{% include_cached casproperties.html thirdPartyStartsWith="spring.cloud.config" %}
+{% include_cached casproperties.html thirdPartyStartsWith="spring.cloud.config" excludes=".discovery" %}